imartemy1524/ton-social/README.md

 Let's take a look, how it works.
 First of all, there is [Account](./contracts/user.tact) - the main ~~object~~ contract, through which real users (wallets V5, V4 and etc.) communicates with other ~~objects~~ smart contracts (by sending messages to them through wallets, for example TonKeeper).

 You can think of it as a typical "account", which exists in any social media.
-It implements NFT interface, thus the ownership can be sold/transferred to other wallet.
+It implements NFT interface, thus the ownership can be sold/transferred to other wallet (official way to sold accounts).

 Owner can set account's avatar (it can be stored either directly in blockchain or in any IPFS-like/TON-Storage-like service, contract support any of them), nickname (he can purchase NFT with unique nickname), and some other data.